article / Global politics

 • The United States Citizenship and Immigration Services issued a notice confirming that, in accordance with the policy of the Trump administration, the Temporary Protected Status (TPS) for Somali nationals will be terminated on [specific date], citing improvements in the situation in Somalia.
 The program is designed to protect immigrants who cannot safely return to their home countries and currently covers [number] Somali nationals, with an additional [number] applications under review.
 (The New York Times)

-• According to lawyers and activists, Immigration and Customs Enforcement (ICE) officials in Minnesota recently arrested dozens of Somali refugees (possibly more than 100 people), including children, and sent many to detention centers in Texas.
-Previously, the Trump administration stated that it would "re-examine thousands of refugee cases" through new background checks and took action this week to terminate the Temporary Protected Status (TPS) for Somali nationals.
+• According to lawyers and human rights activists, Immigration and Customs Enforcement (ICE) officials in Minnesota recently arrested dozens of Somali refugees (possibly over 100), including children, and sent many to detention centers in Texas.
+Previously, the Trump administration indicated that it would review thousands of refugee cases through new background checks and took action this week to terminate the Temporary Protected Status (TPS) for Somali nationals.
 (The New York Times)

-• According to The New York Times, secret testimony records provided to a special grand jury in Atlanta in 2022 show that several senior Republicans privately dismissed President Trump’s claims of widespread fraud in the 2020 election during the Georgia election interference investigation.
-Senator Lindsey Graham (R-S.C.) called these claims "disturbing"; Governor Brian Kemp described Trump’s efforts to persuade Georgia lawmakers to intervene in the election as "a futile exercise"; and former Georgia House Speaker David Ralston referred to the fake elector scheme as "the most ridiculous thing I’ve ever heard."
-The New York Times obtained these testimony records this week after Fulton County Superior Court Judge Scott McAfee last week rescinded an order originally set to take effect in January 2023, which had restricted the disclosure of most investigation materials.
+• According to a report by The New York Times, secret testimony records provided to a special grand jury in Atlanta in 2022 revealed that several senior Republicans privately dismissed President Trump's claims of widespread fraud in the 2020 election during the Georgia election interference investigation.
+Senator Lindsey Graham (R-S.C.) described these claims as unsettling; Governor Brian Kemp characterized Trump's efforts to persuade Georgia legislators to intervene in the election as futile; former Georgia House Speaker David Ralston called the fake elector scheme the most ridiculous thing he had ever heard.
+The New York Times obtained these testimony records this week after Fulton County Superior Court Judge Scott McAfee last week overturned an order, originally set to take effect in November 2023, that restricted the disclosure of most investigative materials.

-• Republicans on the House Oversight Committee stated that they will initiate contempt proceedings against former President Bill Clinton next week for failing to comply with a subpoena to testify before the committee's investigation into the Jeffrey Epstein case.
-They warned that they may take similar action against former Secretary of State Hillary Clinton if she fails to appear for her scheduled testimony today.
-In an eight-page letter, the Clintons' attorney argued that the subpoenas are "invalid and legally unenforceable," that they have provided sworn affidavits instead of in-person testimony, denied possessing relevant information, and accused Chairman James Comer of advancing a politically motivated process "aimed at imprisoning us." ()
+• Republicans on the House Oversight Committee stated that they will initiate contempt of Congress proceedings against former President Bill Clinton next week, as he failed to appear before the committee to testify in its investigation into the Jeffrey Epstein case, as required by a subpoena.
+They warned that they may take similar action against former Secretary of State Hillary Clinton if she misses her scheduled testimony today.
+In an eight-page letter, the Clintons' lawyers argued that the subpoenas are invalid and legally unenforceable, that they have provided sworn affidavits instead of in-person testimony, denied possessing relevant information, and accused Chairman James Comer of advancing a politically motivated agenda aimed at imprisoning them.
+(Axios)

 • The British Broadcasting Corporation (BBC) and its two studios informed a federal judge in the Miami Division of the Southern District of Florida that they would file a motion by the [date] to dismiss President Trump's $1 billion defamation lawsuit and requested the court to stay discovery, allowing only limited jurisdictional discovery.
 In court documents filed on Monday, they argued that Florida lacks personal jurisdiction over the case because the program was not created, produced, or broadcast in Florida.
 They also contended that Trump's complaint failed to state a valid defamation claim or a cause of action under Florida's Deceptive and Unfair Trade Practices Act.
 Additionally, they argued that Trump could not prove identifiable damages, given his successful re-election after the program aired, including a significant victory in Florida.
 The BBC warned that discovery would be overly broad and burdensome and could raise complex issues related to the First Amendment and cross-border matters.